larispoli/immunoassay-lot-correction/README.md

   **When Tier 1 May Not Be Appropriate**

   *The simultaneous fit shares all curve shape parameters across plates.
 This works when lot-to-lot variation is a shift in assay sensitivity (the curve moves left or right) without a change in curve shape.
-When a fundamental assay change has occurred -- such as a new antibody batch with different binding characteristics, a change in cross-reactivity, or a switch in assay format -- the curves may differ in shape, not just position.*
+When a fundamental assay change has occurred -- such as a new antibody batch with different binding characteristics, a change in cross-reactivity, or a switch in assay format -- the curves may differ in shape, not just position (Wilson et al. 2021; Chung et al. 2023).*

 ### **Tier 2 -- Reference Sample Based Correction**